Rewriting project history for fun and profit

 Cleaning up the version history of various firmware projects

-The CPS Front panel adapter project started out as two separate programs, one in MikroBasic providing forward and reflected power readout on an earlier model RFG, and the other in Turbo-Pascal implementing a prototype menu system.
-The two were combined into a MikroBasic implementation with a setup menu sometime around 2007, and the result was used on a minor variant of the RFG, then front panel development was largely suspended.
+The two were combined into a MikroBasic implementation of a front panel with a setup menu sometime around 2007, and the result was used on a minor variant of the RFG, then front panel development was largely suspended.

 Later in about 2014-2015 development of the standard RFG firmware resumed.
 A key development was the introduction of the "enhanced" front panel adapter, which enabled the addition of further controls without the need to redesign the main Analogue Controller PCB.
 Around this time the code base was line-for-line translated from Basic to C.